Learning-Assisted Optimization for Transmission Switching: Introduction

+In practice, though, the complexity and size of real-life power grids often render exact solutions computationally infeasible.
+Therefore, heuristics, or approximate solution methods, become essential for tackling the DC-OTS efficiently.
 Among the heuristic methods that have been proposed in the technical literature, we can distinguish two main groups.
 The first group includes the heuristic approaches that do not rely on the solutions of previous instances of the OTS problem.
 For example, some heuristics trim down the computational time by reducing the number of lines that can be switched off \cite{liu2012heuristic, barrows2012computationally, flores2020alternative}.
 While these approaches do not reach the maximum cost savings, the reported numerical studies show that the cost increase with respect to the optimal solution is small in most cases.
 Other related works maintain the original set of switchable lines and determine their on/off status using greedy algorithms \cite{fuller2012fast, crozier2022feasible}.
 They use dual information of the OPF problem to rank the lines according to the impact of their status on the operational cost.
 Finally, the authors of \cite{hinneck2022optimal} propose solving the OTS problem in parallel with heuristics that generate good candidate solutions to speed up conventional MIP algorithms.
 The second group comprises data-based heuristic methods that require information about the optimal solution of past OTS problems.
 For instance, the authors of \cite{johnson2020knearest} use a $K$-nearest neighbor strategy to drastically reduce the search space of the integer solution to the DC-OTS problem.
 In particular, given a collection of past instances of the problem (whose solution is assumed to be known and available), they restrict the search space to the $K$ integer solutions of those instances which are the closest to the one to be solved in terms of the problem parameters (for example, nodal demands).
 They then provide as solution to the instance of the DC-OTS problem under consideration the one that results in the lowest cost.
 This last step requires solving $K$ linear programs, one per candidate integer solution.
-Similarly, references \cite{yang2019line, han2022learning} present more sophisticated methodologies to learn the status of switchable lines using neural networks.
+Conversely, various alternative data-driven methods, distinct from the $K$ nearest neighbor, have also been explored to enhance the solution of the DC-OTS problem.
+For example, references \cite{yang2019line, han2022learning, bugaje2023real} present sophisticated methodologies to learn the status of switchable lines using neural networks.